Appeal against a GOC decision to refuse a student admission

 Student member Rupa's story

-Rupa had applied for student registration with the General Optical Council (GOC) but was refused, due to a declaration on her application that she had been convicted of theft a few years previously and had received a conditional discharge.
+Rupa (not her real name) had applied for student registration with the General Optical Council (GOC) but was refused, due to a declaration on her application that she had been convicted of theft a few years previously and had received a conditional discharge.

 How we helped